-principle 7: evaluation of the board's performancece
+principle 7: evaluation of the board's performance

 Members of the Board of Directors are subject to comprehensive fit and proper tests by the supervisory authorities before they are formally cleared for appointment to the Board.
-During 2012 a formal evaluation procedure of the Board members was introduced, based on a self-assessment exercise which is requested from each Director and submitted on an annual basis.
+Each Director is required to complete a self-assessment form which is submitted on an annual basis.
 The self-assessment forms are then evaluated by a committee, which function has been entrusted to the Governance Committee, which then reports directly to the Board Chairman who is required to act on the results of the performance evaluation process.
 The outcome would be to ascertain the strengths and to address the weaknesses of the Board and to report this to the Board itself and, where appropriate, to report at the Annual General Meeting.
 This exercise began in 2013 and has been repeated annually ever since.
-The last self-assessment from Directors was requested in the last quarter of 2015, with the formal evaluation taking place, and expected to be concluded in March 2016.
+The last self-assessment from Directors was requested in the last quarter of 2016, with the formal evaluation taking place, and expected to be concluded in March 2017.